 Strength training involves intense and short-duration activities.
-For beginners, adding 10 to 20 minutes of modest strength training two to three times a week may be appropriate.
+For beginners, adding 10 to 20 minutes of modest strength training 2 to 3 times a week may be appropriate.
 The following are some guidelines for starting a strength regimen:

 - The sequence of a strength training session should begin with training large muscles and multiple joints at higher intensity, and end with small muscle and single joint exercises at lower intensities.

 - Strength training involves moving specific muscles in the same pattern against a resisting force (such as a weight) for a preset number of times.
 This is called a repetition.
 People should first choose a weight that is about half of what would require a maximum effort in one repetition.
-In other words, if it would take maximum effort to do a single repetition with a 10-pound dumbbell, the person would start with a five-pound dumbbell.
+In other words, if it would take maximum effort to do a single repetition with a 10-pound (4.5 kilogram) dumbbell, the person would start with a 5-pound (2.3 kilogram) dumbbell.
 In the beginning, most people can start with one set of 8 to 15 repetitions per muscle group with low weights.
-As individuals are able to perform one or two repetitions over their routine, weights can be increased by 2 to 10%.
+As individuals are able to perform 1 or 2 repetitions over their routine, weights can be increased by 2% to 10%.